tybens/leilanibender.com/blog/content/escape_analysis.md

 The Chrome team marked this as "high" with a $7500 reward, and the bug is fairly intuitive -- something isn't allocated when it should be and errors will occur due to something not existing when it should be.
 The reason it's a security vulnerability is unrelated to escape analysis and requires too much background to fully explore in this post.

 But for an entire Chrome Version, this key optimization was just... gone?
-I assume compiler speed in the scope of web-browsing speed is not noticable, but other than that I don't actually know what to expect with escape analysis gone.
+I assume compiler speed in the scope of web-browsing speed is but a minor factor due to all the caching and network times, but other than that I don't actually know what to expect with escape analysis gone.
+It probably would've been very impactful for NodeJS, but the vulnerability had to do with the browser API so Node was not at risk.

 So... benchmark time!
-I'll be running Octane, which is not a recommended benchmark suite (retired in 2017) but is pretty big and as good as I could find.
+I'll be running Octane, which is not a recommended benchmark suite (retired in 2017) but is pretty big and came with my build of V8.
 I didn't bother too much with scientific process, and ran it on my laptop for three runs (V8 recommends 10).
 I ran without CPU frequency scaling or limiting the number of cores though I could make an argument that I should've.
-It's important to note that because of caching, network and whatnot, whatever speed difference is not representative of what users experience (and the same regression of turning off escape analysis was not applicable to Node).

 I rebuilt V8 (I could've also tested with Chrome builds, but those seemed harder to find/built and maybe there were other performance affecting charges), based on commit history [here](https://chromium.googlesource.com/v8/v8/+log/f29d55e61904333f3ccc792021885dfa8dc980e2).
 This compares the impact of this security patch, and not the impact we would get by disabling EA now (it got a big overhaul!).